geetavin464/geetavin464.github.io/about.md

 permalink: /about/
 ---

-I'm a minimalist.
+Blog of a minimalist.
 I prefer simplicity to complexity.